Raul Ramirez Diversity in Journalism Internship at KQED

 - A 500-word-or-less pitch for an online journalistic project that highlights and encourages discussion of an issue affecting communities that are under-covered.
 Include how producing this could impact public perception or public policy.
 The pitch must show evidence of research to support its feasibility.

 - Links to or clips of previously published work (college publications included).

 - A current resume

-To learn more about the project, the following links will also help you understand the importance of diversity to Raul Ramirez and to this project.
+Visit the KQED website to learn more and to help you understand the importance of diversity to Raul Ramirez and to this project.